 When we are communicating with our community we are not dealing with one group of people, but rather a complex and diverse range of audiences who are often passionate about the place they have chosen to live in.
-All our audiences are important in different ways and at different times, to the delivery of Council services.

 The community is at the heart of everything we do.
-Good communication and engagement will help us improve the delivery of our service, inform, empower and connect our community.
+Good communication and engagement will help us improve the delivery of our service, and inform, empower and connect our community.
 We know that communicating with our community needs to be at the core of what we do, and we want to do it better.

 Recently we have had to deal with the challenges of the bushfires touching many in our community, followed closely by floods which impacted many of those same residents.
-COVID-19 restrictions have influenced the way we communicate and engage with, not only these communities but the wider Hawkesbury.
+COVID-19 restrictions have influenced the way we communicate and engage with not only these communities, but also the wider Hawkesbury.